-

 Aeronautical Knowledge Test

-The minimum age to take an Instrument Rating (IR) knowledge test is 15 years.
+The minimum age to take an Instrument Rating (IR) knowledge test is 15 years old.
+BUT you cannot use it until you meet the full requirements for the rating.

 It can take the form of a logbook endorsement, written statement, or a certificate of graduation.